Sangam-Stores/landing_page/content/pages/index.md

     items:
       - title: Diyam
         tagline: Festive Decor
-        subtitle: This is the item subtitle
+        subtitle: A Symphony of Light
         text: |
           Follow the tutorial to build your first Netlify Create site.
         image: